A Veterinarian’s Guide

 Safety

-CBD is metabolised by the liver and undergoes the first pass effect, which can lead to variabilities in metabolism.
+CBD is metabolised by the liver and undergoes the hepatic first pass effect, which can lead to variabilities in metabolism from one patient to the next.
 CBD is not believed to affect renal function.

 Metabolism